tamunoWoks/parch_and_posey/sql.md

 SELECT DISTINCT id, name
 FROM sales_reps;
 ```
-Using DISTINCT in the second query assures that all of the sales reps are accounted for in the first query.
+**Note:** Using DISTINCT in the second query assures that all of the sales reps are accounted for in the first query.
 - How many of the sales reps have more than 5 accounts that they manage?
 ```sql
 SELECT s.id, s.name, COUNT(*) num_accounts